How To Become An Optimist And Why It Could Save Your Life And Your Bones

 Another study, this one conducted in Finland, examined the impact of pessimism and optimism on risk factors for coronary heart disease (CHD) among people middled aged and older.
 The researchers followed three cohorts of different age groups, 52-56, 62-66 and 72-76.2

 After establishing a medical baseline at the beginning of the study, the researchers personally interviewed each participant four times over the course of the ten years.
 In the very first meeting a widely respected test (the revised Life Orientation Test) was completed to determine each person’s level of dispositional optimism or pessimism.
-Then, over the subsequent meetings, new cases of coronary heart disease was measured.
+Then, over the subsequent meetings, new cases of coronary heart disease were measured.
 The results were incredibly clear:

 “Those who developed coronary heart disease during the ten-year follow-up were significantly more pessimistic at baseline than the other subjects… among men in the highest quartile of pessimism, the risk for CHD was approximately four-fold that of the men in the lowest quartile.
 Optimism did not seem to have any role in the risk for developing CHD.”2